 Antiker US Import Chinese Rug

-Antiker US Import Chinese Rug, olive green with motiv and plain border
+Floral Antiker US Import Chinese Rug, dark blue with border and Medaillon

 |Place of origin|

 |Size||150 cm x 94 cm (= 1.41 qm)|

 |Material||Flor: wool (handspun, natural color)|